timgit/pg-boss/docs/readme.md

 boss.on('error', error => logger.error(error));
 ```

-> **Note: Since error events are only raised during internal housekeeping activities, they are not raised for direct API calls, where promise `catch()` handlers should be used.**
+> **Note: Since error events are only raised during internal housekeeping activities, they are not raised for direct API calls.**

 ## `monitor-states`